davanstrien/digitised-books-ocr-and-metadata/README.md

 ```

 This format can be useful for working with large amounts of data because it allows for reading data in a streaming manner one line at a time.
 This means that even very large datasets (i.e. multiple GBs) can be processed with "normal" amounts of memory.
+This format can also be loaded easily by many common Python Libraries, for example Pandas.

+Each line of JSON has a number of keys and values.
+The keys are the same across all of the files but the values may not always b present, in this case the value will be `null`.

 The fields included in this dataset are: